AMWA-TV/info-006/docs/Device implementation How To.md

 We now have a WebSocket session `3` open for our WebSocket King client.
 Next retrieve the members of the root block in order to identify the location of the Stereo gain block.

 Send the following JSON Formatted command to the NC-01 WebSocket Use the Session ID received in the previous command.
-In our case `3`:
+In our case `3`: In the JSON command the value of `oid` 1 indicates we are directing this command at the root block.
+The `methodId` 1 is the `getter` command and the `id` level and index of 2 and 10 respectively targets the `2p10` `NcBlockMemberDescriptor` members of the root block.

 ```